TobiasPSP/doneland_sources/Tools/Software/EspHome/Provision New ESP/README.md

 # Provision New ESP Microcontroller

-> Prepare A New ESP32 Or ESP8266 Microcontroller And Turn It Into A Managed ESPHome Device
+> Prepare A New Microcontroller And Turn It Into A Managed ESPHome Device

-When you want to launch a new microcontroller-based electronics project, the first thing is to grab a generic *ESP32* or *ESP8266* microcontroller board and *provision* it.
+When you want to launch a new microcontroller-based electronics project, the first thing is to grab a supported microcontroller board and *provision* it.

+> [!NOTE]
+> *ESPHome* supports *ESP8266*, the *ESP32* family, the *Raspberry RP2040*, plus the *Beken BK72xx* and *Realtec RTL87xx* microcontrollers typically found in commercial "smart" devices.

 ## Quick Overview
-*Provisioning* a new *ESP* microcontroller involves these two simple steps:
+*Provisioning* a new microcontroller involves these two simple steps:

 * Add a *New Device* to *ESPHome*
 * Upload *ESPHome Firmware* to the microcontroller

 After this, your *microcontroller* turns into a fully manageable *ESPHome device*.
-From now on, you can edit and change its *configuration*, adapt it to your needs and your project circuitry, and conveniently upload the automatically generated *firmware* via *OTA* (*over-the-air*, *wireless*) to your microcontroller.
+From then on, you can edit and change its *configuration*, adapt it to your needs and your project circuitry, and conveniently upload the automatically generated *firmware* via *OTA* (*over-the-air*, *wireless*) to your microcontroller.

 ### What's needed
 Here are the prerequisites to create a *ESPHome-provisioned microcontroller*:

 * **ESPHome:** you have already installed *ESPHome*.
 You can install it *stand-alone*, but it is strongly suggested you install *ESPHome* inside *Home Assistant* to fully leverage all of its capabilities and synergies.
-* **Microcontroller:** you need a *ESP32* or *ESP8266* microcontroller board
+* **Microcontroller:** you need a [supported](https://esphome.io/) microcontroller board
 * **USB Cable:** during initial provisioning, the *ESPHome firmware* needs to be uploaded via *USB cable* (once provisioned, all future firmware uploads work wirelessly).

+> [!NOTE]
+> Here is an edge-case: if you'd like to flash a microcontroller inside a commercial "smart" device (to free it from the cloud and turn it into a locally controlled *ESPHome* device), the steps are the same except for the last one: since these microcontrollers are not designed to receive firmware updates via USB, you need to upload the firmware using a *UART-to-USB* controller, and manually solder the appropriate wires to the microcontroller pins *in situ*.